markjmoyer/raptorlink/README.md

 __/dist/assets/dist/js/__ directory.

 #### Images
-Nothing really special about images in this website, but you should be using \*.png files as a default.
-Sometimes a \*.gif or \*.jpg may be required, but by and large you should be building with \*.png's.
+Nothing special about images in this website.

 ### Bower Components
 When you install resources using Bower, they're stored in this directory.
-For the most part you don't need to touch this and thanks to Grunt and the `grunt-wiredep` plugin you won't even need to reference these files in your code.
+You do not need to touch this and thanks to Grunt and the `grunt-wiredep` plugin you won't even need to reference these files in your code.
 Just drop the placeholders for your CSS or JS into your HTML files, and when Grunt runs, the Bower resources will be inserted into your code.

     <html>
     <head>